 Help Me Trust You

-If you are a bereaved mom, then you’ll relate to my words today.
-If you aren’t, then I hope they will help you be a better comforter to a grieving friend.
+If you are a bereaved parent, then you’ll relate to my words today.
+If you aren’t, then I hope that they will help you be a better comforter to a grieving friend.

 You see, when someone loses a child, the resulting pain comes from multiple sources.

-The forced, unnatural, separation from the sweet child we love is brutal.
+The forced, unnatural, separation from the sweet child we love seems brutal.
 It’s not the “natural order of things” for our child to die before we do.
-Knowing that years will go by without the opportunity to feel their hugs, enjoy a conversation, and hear the sound of their laughter is painful.
+Knowing that years will go by without the opportunity to feel their hugs, enjoy a conversation, and hear the sound of their laughter can bring the greatest sorrow and pain a parent can ever know.

-As moms, we are the “nurses” for our children — the ones who fix things.
+As parents, we are the ones who fix things for our children.
 Whether it’s the boo-boos when they are little, or the painful moments of childhood, adolescence, and adulthood, it is a privilege to guide them through.
 We grieve with them when they grieve and desperately try to “make it all better.”
 We are always there to pick them up, help mend a broken heart, cheer them on, challenge them to be all that they can be, strive to instill character, and defend them whenever needed (aka “Mama Bear”).

 I’ll admit that I was/am a “fixer” to the hilt; perhaps to a fault.
 I love to see my children happy, joyful, flourishing, and not in pain.
 Determinedly, I tried to flood their childhoods with joyful moments to create happy memories and to soften the harsh blows that earthly life affords.